senotrusov/march/README.md

 * Document consist of sections, sections contains paragraphs.

 * One single paragraph may have many instances across different documents.
-  A kind of repost or retweet, with the difference that when the original author updates the paragraph then that update propagates to all the instances.
+  A kind of repost or retweet, with the difference that when the original author updates the paragraph that update propagates to all the instances.

 * Similar, one section may simultaneously exists in different documents.